Parametric Polymorphism in Java

 Pair<Integer, String> yx = Utilities.flip(xy);

 Explicitly qualifying a method call with actual type parameters is different than other languages.
-The actuals must be placed between the . operator and the method name:
+The actual type parameters must be placed between the . operator and the method name:

 Pair<Integer, String> yx = Utilities.<String, Integer>flip(xy);